top Debian Votes Against Mandating Non-systemd Compatibility

 I guess my question boils down to, what advantage does SEO pieces of shit get from searching Google?
 The only thing I can think of off the top of my head is to check if their SEOing was successful.
 That doesn't seem overly useful to me (but then, I've never tried to look at that).

-18 Carriers Sign Up for Firefox OS Phones
+top 18 Carriers Sign Up for Firefox OS Phones

 Pretty sure they're running on Androids guts, so kinda?

 (I think they took out the UI/Java/whatever layers and are using the Linux kernel that Android uses, plus their own UI layer.
-See info on Gonk.)
+See info on Gonk.) about a year and a half ago

 There are two groups of developers here.